SMC in the Community

 Healthcare/Vision/Dental Services

 CHPW is the only not-for-profit managed care organization in Washington that works with Apple Health.
 For adults, we provide 20 FREE visits of acupuncture, chiropractic, and massage, plus free eyeglasses.
-Also, a $50 gift card when members get a mammogram, and $25 for a colonoscopy.
+Also, a $50 gift card when members get a mammogram and $25 for a colonoscopy.
 For kids we provide a free membership at the Boys and Girls club and a $20 gift card after every checkup.
-As well as connections to case manager that can get additional resources like transportation, food, and housing.
+As well as connections to case managers that can get additional resources like transportation, food, and housing.

 Department of Labor & Industries (LNI)